Choosing Between Smart DNS & VPN for UK Streaming Abroad

 Which One Should You Choose?

-- If you’re comfortable tweaking settings and don’t need encryption: Smart DNS can work well — but it can be inconsistent.
+- If you don’t need encryption and you’re happy to change a DNS setting yourself: Smart DNS can work well — but it can be inconsistent.

 - If you want reliability, security, and simplicity across all devices, go with a VPN router using a UK residential IP.